OpenModelica/OMSimulator/doc/UsersGuide/source/api/listUnconnectedConnectors.rst

 Lists all unconnected connectors of a given system.

 Memory is allocated for `contents`.
 The caller is responsible to free it using the C-API.
-The Lua bindings take care of the memory and the caller doesn't need to call free.
+The Lua and Python bindings take care of the memory and the caller doesn't need to call free.
 #END#

 #LUA#